 Located by the Oura Church entrance, this place looked cool but it was already closed at the time.
 It appeared to be a museum for children’s picture books.

-Here’s another food item that Nagasaki in known for.
+Here’s another regional Japanese dish that Nagasaki in known for.
 Introduced to Japan by the Chinese, kakuni manju is a Japanese-style pork belly bun.